 - Just need to add carbon and silicon measurements?
 Z-901 CSi is a compact, economical handheld dedicated ONLY to C and Si in steels, including L-grade stainless.
 The perfect fit for XRF operators who only need the occasional carbon measurement.

 SciAps breakthrough LIBS technology is accepted at most every major refinery, and in use worldwide by fabricators, pipeline owner/operators, power plants and other users of carbon steels and L- and H-grade stainless.
 And it delivers microanalysis capability with 100 um laser spot size — even non-destructive tube end analysis.

 Cloud-driven data merge brings it all together in one report, combining carbon and silicon from the LIBS with metals from the XRF.
 Meets multi-test averaging protocols required by some refineries and pipeline operators.

 X-ray vs. Laser – What’s the Deal?

 Many inspectors revert to X-ray guns to PMI their stainless, nickel, Cr/Mo steels and other high temp alloys.
 If they need to verify L-grade or H-grade, they use the Z. Or, for carbon equivalents or residuals, they’ll use the Z. Residuals are a great application because the Z will measure C, Cr, Ni and Cu allowing the use of just Cr + Ni if carbon is < 0.15%.
-With the SciAps ONE BOX, you’ll have the complete set of tools for the most efficient, comprehensive PMI program on the plant.
+With the SciAps ONE BOX, you’ll have the complete set of tools for the most efficient, comprehensive PMI program on the planet.
 More about Carbon Testing with the Z.

-Share This Post
+Share this Post